 Professor Stefano Vanacore, head of the Pompeii research team, said they will never know for sure the relationship between the two men.

-“When this discovery was made, that they were not two young girls,” he said.
+“When this discovery was made, that they were not two young girls.

 “What is certain is that the Pompeii Pair were not relatives, neither brothers nor a father and son.”